earthstar-project/earthstar-graph-db/README.md

 **In progress!**

 This will be a graph database stored in Earthstar.
+It's really just a thin layer on top of Earthstar Storages for writing and querying documents.

 All edges are directional and have a built-in "kind" property as well as arbitrary user-settable data.